rich-hart/openstax-setup/README.rst

 2. (Optional) Set up your ssh key and hostname in your ssh config.

-3. Set up openstax/services on raring:
+3. Set up openstax/services on raring: (The "Common Name" should be the site name, "raring" in this case, when creating the ssl cert)

    ``./bin/fab -H raring services_setup``